FireIsGood/spaceman.nvim/README.md

     { "Nvim-Data", "~/.local/share/nvim" },
     { "Config", "~/.config/nvim" },
     "~/Desktop",
+    "~/Desktop/cool_project", -- Nesting is okay!
   },

   -- Enable the default keymaps
   use_default_keymaps = true,
 })
 ```

+Updating the configuration's directories or workspaces requires a restart due to various limitations, but any
+directories you specify here will always show their current contents.
+If you create new folders inside a directory you
+will not have to restart to see them, but if you want to specify a new directory or workspace folder you must restart.

 > [!NOTE]
 > Workspaces linking to the same folder will override directories.